macaler/macaler/README.md

 ### Hi there 👋

 I am a former physics instructor who is looking to transition to data science and data analytics.
-I recently completed Codecademy's Data Science and Data Analysis Career Paths and I am eager to put what I learned into practice!

 My main language is Python, although I spent about a decade doing IDL coding for my research.
 I'm familiar with Pandas, Matplotlib, Seaborn, NumPy, SciPy, Scikit-Learn, NLTK, and am learning TensorFlow and Keras.
 I am also familiar with SQL and the basics of maintaining a GitHub repository.